stonksgraph/news.gamestop.com/post.md

 My theory is that information coming from news.gamestop.com has been more impactful than anything else with regards to GameStop's stock price.
 In this theory, the overall impact on the price trends up with time as GameStop has only released good news.
 The other part to my theory is that other events we discuss in our sub are much impactful to the price long-term, but may have some small short term impacts.

-I will compare a couple groups of data:
+I will compare a couple groups of data, specifically the stock price on the day of the event:

 - news.gamestop.com articles
 - RC Ventures and DFV position events
 - RC Tweets
 - Negative/Other External Events - i.e. Mod Drama

+I have also added a trend event to see what that looked like.
+The Reverse Repo Program is a great data set we can plot against GameStop

 # Before we get into it, a "how-to" read the charts you'll see